As many as 5.1 million student loan borrowers are at least 90 days late on their payment or already in default.

 - Placing your federal student loan into deferment or forbearance

-- Lowering your federal student loan payments by switching to an income-driven repayment plan if you meet the criteria
+- Lowering your federal student loan payments by switching to an income-driven repayment plan

 - Talking to your private student lender and seeing if you can make arrangements to avoid default

 If you’re already in student loan default, your options include:

 - Consolidating your federal student loans into a Direct Consolidation Loan if you meet the criteria

 - Repaying your loans in full

 You can learn more about each of these options in our guide to student loan default.

 Since your professional license could be at risk, it’s best to act before you find yourself with a revoked license due to unpaid student loans.

 The information in this article is accurate as of Aug.
 12, 2019.